Documentation Index

 Global Flags

-These flags are available for all commands:
+These flags are available on the root command:

 | Flag | Description |